NoakPalander/Raidtool/README.md

 ff!schedule clean - Removes any schedule
-ff!schedule when - Displays when the schedule is booked for ff!bis <class> - Displays the best in slot gear for the entered class (e.g: ff!bis war) ff!source - Displays the link to this github/page.
+ff!schedule when - Displays when the schedule is booked for ff!bis <class> - Displays the best in slot gear for the entered class (e.g: ff!bis war) ff!notify - Notifes all members of the raid schedule.

 Random text memes:
 ff!t0nk or ff!tonk